ck989/DHCP-and-TCP-state-machines/About.md

 and DNS address should be retrieved from EEPROM.
 If DHCP mode is enabled, then a DHCP discovery process should start anew.

-4 Timer Service Requirements
+4 Timer Service

 For server parts of the design, a timer service is needed.
 It can be implemented with systick or a generalpurpose timer.
 This should provide the ability to request a timer with a function callback.
 Applications of this include renew (T1) and rebind (T2) timers for DHCP, gratuitous ARP window after the ARP request send to test the DHCP offer, and DHCP broadcast repeat attempt timer for DHCP.

-5 DHCP Client Requirements
+5 DHCP Client

 When DHCP is enabled, the solution must implement an DHCP client.
 The behavior of DHCP is detailed in RFC2131, will be discussed in class, and is summarized below.